kinow/autosubmit/docs/source/troubleshooting/index.rst

 **I see the `database malformed` error on my experiment log.**

 *Explanation*: The latest version of autosubmit uses a database to efficiently track changes in the jobs of your experiment.
-It might happen that this small database gets corrupted.
+It could have happened that this small database got corrupted.

 *Solution*: run `autosubmit dbfix expid` where `expid` is the identifier of your experiment.
 This function will rebuild the database saving as much information as possible (usually all of it).